Toggle menu

 The workshop will be facilitated by Ronni of 'The World is Storytelling' and will look like the following:

-• Recording of 'recipes' - remembering our time together by compiling a list of recipes, menus of the foods of Gateshead's past.
+• recording of 'recipes' - remembering our time together by compiling a list of recipes, menus of the foods of Gateshead's future

-No need to prepare anything, although if you'd like to share a special food memory, recipe, or story of Gateshead's past, we'd love you to share it.
+No need to prepare anything, although if you'd like to share a special food, recipe, or story that sums up a hope for Gateshead's future, we'd love you to share it.

 Location